 Usually, baggage coverage, especially in the case of lost or damaged luggage is secondary to any coverage offered by your travel supplier or a homeowners/renters insurance policy if available.
 When filing a claim with your travel insurance company, be sure to have completed any claims process with the travel supplier or any other insurance companies first.

 - A child is injured while at the beach or by the pool

 - A family member become ill due to food poisoning or allergies

 - An emergency occurs landing someone in the hospital

-When you are traveling, especially out of the country, medical coverage is not always provided by your primary health insurance company.
+When you are traveling, especially out of the country, the medical care provided to you may be out-of-network for your primary health insurance plan.
 Traveling with children can increase the risk of landing in the emergency room.
-Regardless if your son is getting a few stitches on his knee or staying overnight for something more serious, you do not want to be stuck with a large medical bill because you weren’t covered properly.
+Regardless if your son or daughter is getting a few stitches or staying overnight for something more serious, you do not want to be stuck with a hefty medical bill because you weren’t covered adequately.

-Travel medical insurance fills the gaps of your primary health insurance.
+Travel medical insurance fills the gaps in your primary health insurance.
 It will help reimburse bills for covered medical treatments that your health insurance did not pay.
-Be sure to have copies of the invoices as well as the medical records prior to leaving the medical facility.
-They will be harder to obtain once you leave.
+Be sure to have copies of the invoices as well as the medical records before leaving the medical facility.
+They will be harder to obtain once you're discharged.

 Recap: Why Purchase Travel Insurance for Your Trip?